zenomt/rtwebsocket/README.md

   - The sender can abandon a message after queuing, even if transmission of the message has started
   - Independent per-flow flow control

-Features of the reference implementations:
+Features of the reference implementation:

   - A message can be given an expiration time when queued, after which it is automatically abandoned
   - Queuing a message returns a `WriteReceipt` that can be used to track delivery and manually abandon the message